ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

       temperature parameter :math:`\theta` as an input, where :math:`\theta = \frac{k_\mathrm{B} \cdot T}{m \cdot c^2}`,
       :math:`k_\mathrm{B}` is the Boltzmann constant, :math:`c` is the speed of light, and :math:`m` is the mass of the species.
       Theta is specified by a combination of ``<species_name>.theta_distribution_type``, ``<species_name>.theta``, and ``<species_name>.theta_function(x,y,z)`` (see below).
+      For values of :math:`\theta > 0.01`, errors due to ignored relativistic terms exceed 1%.
+      The code will give warning when a temperature that exceeds this threshold is encountered.
       It also includes the optional parameter ``<species_name>.beta`` where beta is equal to v/c.
       The plasma will be initialized to move at bulk velocity beta*c in the ``<species_name>.bulk_vel_dir = (+/-) 'x', 'y', 'z'`` direction.
 Please leave no whitespace